Akki-soni/Travel_website-main/README.md

 </p>

 <p align="center">
-  A visually appealing Pop Design component created using HTML, CSS, and JavaScript.
-This design can be used to display pop-up messages, notifications, or other content in a stylish and responsive manner.
+  A simple and modern looking travel website created using HTML, CSS, and JavaScript.
+This design can be used to display videos, photes or other content in a stylish and responsive manner.
 </p>

-## 🚀 Features

-- ***A pop-up design that appears smoothly on user interaction.***
-- ***Customizable content within the pop-up.***
-- ***Responsive and adaptable to different screen sizes.***
-- ***Easy to close or dismiss with a close button.***
-- ***Can be triggered by a button or other events.***

 ## 🛠️ Technologies Used

-- **HTML**: For structuring the pop-up and main page layout.
+- **HTML**: For structuring the travel website and main page layout.
-- **CSS**: For designing the appearance of the pop-up and adding animations.
+- **CSS**: For designing the appearance of the travel website and adding animations.
-- **JavaScript**: For handling the triggering and dismissal of the pop-up.
+- **JavaScript**: For handling the triggering and dismissal of the travel website.

-## 🚀 How to Use

-- **Trigger the pop-up by clicking a button or based on a JavaScript event.**
-- **The pop-up will appear on the screen with the content.**
-- **Close the pop-up by clicking the close button or an outside area (if applicable).**

-## 🚀 Customization

-- You can customize the content and style of the pop-up via the HTML and CSS files.
-- JavaScript allows you to modify how and when the pop-up appears, as well as add additional functionalities.

 ## 🚀 Project Setup